OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrading.md

 --from 0x1df62f291b2e969fb0849d99d9ce41e2f137006e --expires 3600` again.

-Now let's create an upgradeable instance of this contract so you can experiment what this is all about:
+Now let's create an upgradeable instance of this contract so you can experiment with what this is all about:

 ```console
 zos create MyContract --init initialize --args 42,hitchhiker